arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ## Goals

-- Get the Opta working with the Arduino IDE
+- Putting Opta to work with the Arduino IDE
 - Blinking the LEDs on the device
 - Programming the button on the device
-- Test the inputs and outputs on the device
+- Testing the inputs and outputs on the device
-- How to connect the device to the cloud
+- Connecting the device to the cloud

 ### Required Hardware and Software